-Our Greenland Ski Odyssey is a magnificent adventure combining all of the polar icons.
-Boat trips through ice-choked fiords, an ice ascent, a taste of the Greenland icecap and a descent to a frontier Greenlandic village give you a deep insight into northern polar adventuring.
+Our Greenland Odyssey is a magnificent adventure combining all of the polar icons.
+Boat trips through ice-choked fiords, a glacier ascent, a taste of the Greenland icecap and a descent to a frontier Greenlandic village give you a deep insight into northern polar adventuring.

 Meet at Reykjavik airport, flight to Kulusuk, Greenland.
 Boat transfer to Tasiilaq, accommodation included at The Red House.
 Welcome dinner.

 Expedition preparations.
 Accommodation included at The Red House.

 Morning boat transfer up Sermilik Fiord to Nagtivit glacier.
 Begin trek up glacier.

 Ski expedition onto Greenland icecap, southward to descent to Isortoq.
 Boat pickup to Isortoq village.
 Stay at Isortoq.